 At Cavendish C of E Primary School we are fully committed to developing the whole child.
-This means that in addition to ensuring academic and sporting progress, we support the development of a child's responses to the world around them and their interaction with others.
+This means that in addition to ensuring academic and sporting progress, we support the development of spirituality through each child's responses to the world around them and their interaction with others.
 A wide range of events and experiences deepens each child's awareness of variety in the world, enables children to strengthen their values and appreciate the viewpoint of others and so become responsible future citizens capable of demonstrating compassion and respect.
 We place a high value in providing emotional wellbeing and mental health support.
+Our Christian framework supports children's development of spiritual awareness which may or may not be identified with any worldview or religion.